Food for Thought…

 There are many supplements that help amp up and maintain brain function and none of these are found in Red Bull, Monster or 5 Hour Energy.

-For this article, however, we are going straight to the source…FOOD.
+For this article, however, we are going straight to the source…FOODS that help you focus.

 Here are my top five favorite memory foods for a healthy, happy brain.